How to Automate End-to-End Outbound Prospecting Workflows with Apollo.io

 Q: What's the biggest mistake first-time Apollo users make?

 A: Skipping domain warmup.
 New users see the database and want to start sending immediately.
 But email servers need 7-14 days of gradual sending to establish your domain as legitimate.
-Rushing this step results in most emails landing in spam — and recovery takes 30-60 days.
+Rushing this step results in most emails landing in spam — and recovery can take significant time.